Skip to content

 LeftRight

-An estimated 100–150 THAAD interceptors — roughly a quarter of the global inventory — were expended in the first week of Iran operations.
-Military Watch Magazine reported US Patriot expenditure of $2.4 billion in five days.
-Lockheed Martin has agreed to quadruple THAAD production from 96 to 400 interceptors per year, but delivery at the new rate will take years to materialise.
+An estimated 100 to 150 THAAD interceptors — a quarter of global inventory — were expended in the first week of US operations against Iran.
+Military Watch Magazine put US Patriot expenditure at $2.4 billion in 5 days.

 Ukraine has built drone interceptors that cost less than a used car.
 A wartime export ban is the only thing standing between Kyiv and a new role as arms supplier to Washington and the Gulf.